What does having a goal do for you?

 - Believe you have what it takes to achieve your goals.
 Never stop believing.

-“Think with ink and stay in sync.” ~ LaurieTALKS
+“Think with ink.
+Stay in sync .” ~ LaurieTALKS